This shortcut dal dhokli takes minutes to make! No rolling dhoklis required!

 Feel free to adapt this recipe to your taste.
 A family friend suggested adding a cinnamon stick and whole cloves to this dal (really good!).
 Another friend suggested adding leafy greens to the dal.
 Have fun with it.

 I am sure you will love my version of dal dhokli.
-Again, it’s not authentic (you know, lasagna noodles and all) but it’s easy, convenient and incredibly flavorful and comforting.
+Again, it’s not authentic (you know, lasagna noodles and all) but it’s easy, convenient, incredibly flavorful, and comforting.
 You’ll love it.
 And even though I’m absolutely positively certain you’ll love it, it wouldn’t hurt if you happened to leave me a comment after you try it… just confirming what I already know, of course. 😏

 - 2 tablespoons ghee/oil